top of page

 Shoot, I thought.
 Guess 26 miles is too early to quit.

-I put in a podcast and walked for a while; after listening to Tom Bilyeu emphatically repeat that I can apparently do anything, I felt locked in.
-I was in this crazy mood, skipping and making jokes in my mind.
-Even playing through the conversation I would have with my parents when I saw them next.
+Refreshed, body and soul, I didn't feel so lonely anymore.
+Actually, I began to feel locked in, like I could do anything.
+I was in this crazy mood, skipping and designing stand-up comedy sets in my mind.
+Playing through the conversation I would have with my parents when I saw them next.
 Part of that was because I remembered: who else is doing this?
-ALL of those runners are more qualified than I am--faster and with more experience--and yet YOU are the crazy sonuvabitch out here doing this!
+ALL of those runners are more qualified than I am — faster and with more experience — and yet YOU are the crazy sonuvabitch out here doing this!
+And there was something special about running at night: my world was constrained to nothing farther than the beam from my headtorch.
+In the right frame of mind it was captivating, as if I were a single molecule shooting through an evolving Universe, destined for some great purpose.

-I met my parents 4 miles later, restarted the Tom Bilyeu podcast and began climbing the back of Hickory Nut Mountain.
-My happiness was fuzzing at the edges, being in the dark wet woods, alone, in the middle of the night.
+An hour and a sandwich later, my happiness began to fuzz at the edges.
+I was no longer a molecule, but rather a wet, miserly girl shuffling alone through a threatening forest in the middle of the night.
+Climbing up the back of Hickory Nut Mountain was not a pleasure.
+My mind started to glitch, and I couldn't reach triple digits in German.
 But a mile before I reached the top of the mountain, I saw a light shining down the trail in front of me.
-The light cast my father against the dark forest--for I can forget with a cigarette and a silhouette of you--and I felt another surge of energy.
-He walked the last mile up Hickory Nut with me while I chatted his ear off, and when we got to the top, there was my sleepy mother holding out a peanut butter sandwich and a cup of cold brew coffee.
+The mist in the light cast my father against the dark trees — for I can forget with a cigarette and a silhouette of you — and I felt another surge of energy.
+He powered up the last mile with me while I chatted his ear off, and when we got to the top, there was my sleepy mother holding out a peanut butter sandwich and some Pedialyte.

-I walked towards peanut butter sandwiches and coconut water.
-I walked towards chocolate covered banana chips and salt pills.
+I jogged towards peanut butter sandwiches and coconut water.
+I ran towards chocolate-covered banana chips and salt pills.

-I walked for my faithful parents.
-For my snuggly wet dog.
-I welcomed every single creek crossing for how badass it was making me.
+I plodded along for my faithful parents, for my snuggly wet dog.
+I welcomed every creek crossing for how badass it made me feel.

-Then at mile 43 my body gave me the chance to poo and it was stripped from me by an angry southerner who chose—by his own accord mind you—to live in the woods and own sensitive dogs.
-When dawn broke over me like the first sip of IPA after a winter long run, I had choreographed the first 4 songs of Hamilton.
-I think my obliques were more sore from the swagger than the hills.
-I changed my socks for the first time at mile 50; rather pointless since they were soaked not half a mile later.
+Then at mile 43 my body gave me the chance to poo and it was stripped from me by an angry southerner who chose—by his own accord mind you—to live in a public forest park and own sensitive dogs.
+When dawn broke over me like the first sip of IPA after a winter long-run, I had choreographed the first 4 songs of the renditions of Hamilton that floated in my mind, my obliques somewhat sore from the effort.
+I changed my socks for the first time at mile 50, which was rather pointless since they were soaked not half a mile later.

 I came upon quite a few runners during the day.
-A wonderful, breath-taking woman named Tabatha Park who had laid the course markers—God bless her—and was running the trail to see how it had all fared.
-She jogged over to me; I told her I had been running since 4:00 p.m. the previous day.
+A wonderful woman named Tabatha Park, who had laid the course markers, was running the trail to see how it had all fared.
+She jogged over to me for a chat, and I told her I had been running since 4:30 p.m. with her blessed markers as guide.

 "You're my hero!" she cried.

-At mile 59, a fast yellow-shirted man with black compression socks passed me from behind.
-I was listening to The Return of the King because I had hit another low point, and since I had headphones in, he scared the bejesus out of me.
-I had a really . . . dramatic reaction to this.
-I shrieked and my right hand fell to my knees while my left hand thumped at my heart.
-He looked back and smiled sadly at me, gesturing to my headphones.
+At mile 59, a fast man in a yellow shirt and black compression socks passed me from behind.
+I had hit another low point and was listening to The Return of the King, and since I had headphones in, he scared the bejesus out of me.
+I had an unfortunately dramatic reaction to this, something like a shriek and then my right hand clutched at my heart.
+He looked back and smiled sadly, gesturing to my headphones.
 To this yellow-shirted black-socked man: I am sorry.
-That is what I thought about for the next 10 miles in a row.
+That's all I thought about for the next 5 miles.
 How much I believe that trail running is better without headphones, just you and nature, and how rude it can be when runners are zoned out from the rest of the world on the trail.
-I was low though and at that moment I really needed something between my ears.
+And while there's nothing wrong with needing something other than your own dastardly thoughts to listen to between your ears, we are all sharing the space.
 I hope you are reading this, O Fast Yellow-Shirt Man, so you can accept my apology.

-Thunder and psycho lightning dominated my world from mile 62-75 and the extra swollen creek crossings made me feel so freaking cool.
-At each checkpoint, a parent and a pooch would walk out to meet me to herald me into Clif bars and avocado sandwiches.
+From mile 62-75, thunder and psycho lightning dominated my world, and the extra swollen creek crossings made me feel so freaking cool.
+At each checkpoint, a parent and a pooch would walk out to herald me into Clif bars and avocado sandwiches.
 At mile 72, I was running back down Hickory Nut Mountain at the height of the storm, trees thrashing around and water pouring down the slope, uprooting rocks and making footing even trickier.
-Suddenly I heard a hoot!
-It was Robin, Shannon, and Rachel!
+Suddenly, I heard a hoot.
+It was Robin, Shannon and Rachel!
 Back for another run!
-They cheered me on as I flew slowly down the slippery mountain.
+They cheered me on as I clambered down the slippery mountain.

-I ran effortless for the next 15 miles until my right ankle swelled suddenly and rendered me unfit for running more than a minute at a time.
+I ran effortlessly for the next 15 miles in absolute euphoria, until my right ankle ballooned and barred me from running more than a minute at a time.
 But I was at mile 88.
-For the first time I felt certainty wash over me: I am going to run 100 miles.
+For the first time, I felt true chills wash over me: I am going to run 100 miles

 I ran a minute.
-Walked a minute until my sore ankles felt better.
+Walked a minute until my rusty ankle felt better.
 Ran another minute.
 Walked.
 Ran.
-Repeat until I got to my parents at mile 90.
+Repeated until I reached my parents.

-Jos: "Dad, I think I sprained something?
-I don't know why I can't run on this."
+Jos: "Dad, I think I sprained something — I don't know why it feels like this."

 Jos: "Yes, please spoon-feed that to me."